 There is a longstanding debate about the relative merits of emissions trading and carbon taxes.
 However the distinction between the two types of instrument is not absolute.
 Emissions trading schemes can have fixed price components or limits to price ranges, which introduce an element of price certainty, while taxes may allow a degree of trading in the form of offsets or credits generated from outperforming a baseline.
 Emissions trading and carbon taxes are thus at two ends of a spectrum of possibilities.
 The best policy choice is not necessarily at either end.

-The chart shows major carbon pricing schemes around the world on a spectrum from pure emissions trading on the left to pure carbon taxes on the right.
-The first thing that’s apparent is that there is a clear preponderance of emissions trading schemes, especially by volume of emissions covered.
-But many ETSs contain some element of price certainty, and taxes may include elements of trading, so many schemes do indeed in practice lie somewhere between the two extremes.
+The chart shows some major carbon pricing schemes around the world on a spectrum from pure emissions trading on the left to pure carbon taxes on the right.
+A pure ETS any ETSs contain some element of price certainty, and taxes may include elements of trading, so many schemes do indeed in practice lie somewhere between the two extremes.

 A spectrum of possibilities between an emissions trading schemes (ETS) and a carbon tax